-Cyberbullying is the term used for new and growing practice of using internet, emails, text messages, social media websites like twitter, Facebook, online forums, chat rooms or other digital technology to harass, threaten or embarrass others.
-Cyberbullying is becoming one of the major and most concerned topic of modern time.
+Cyberbullying is the term used for the new and growing practice of using the internet, emails, text messages, social media websites like Twitter, Facebook, online forums, chat rooms or other digital technology to harass, threaten or embarrass others.
+Cyberbullying is becoming one of the major and most concerned topics of modern times.
 Cyberbullying is more common and widespread in teenagers.
-Young generation unlike their parent’s generation, often socialize, hang out, and communicate online rather than in person, they prefer to text rather than talk on phone and often prefer to socialize on Twitter and Facebook rather than in restaurants and parks.
-This is the main reason teenagers are committing cyberbullying because they do not see person face to face.
-It is very easy for them to hide behind pretty screen and target a person.
+The young generation unlike their parent’s generation, often socializes, hangs out, and communicates online rather than in person, they prefer to text rather than talk on phone and often prefer to socialize on Twitter and Facebook rather than in restaurants and parks.
+This is the main reason teenagers are committing cyberbullying because they do not see the person face to face.
+It is very easy for them to hide behind the pretty screen and target a person.

 Different forms of cyberbullying

 The methods children and teens use to cyberbully can be as varied and imaginative as the technology they have access to.
 It ranges from sending threatening or taunting messages through email or text, to breaking into your email account or stealing your online identity to hurt and humiliate you.
 Some cyberbullies may even create a website or social media page to target you.

 Effects of cyberbullying are devastating.
 Studies shows Cyberbullying can led to depression, anxiety and also be very annoying to the teenagers who are facing it.
 Cyberbullyingoften leaves teenagers with lowered self-esteem, less interest in school and low academic achievement.
 Cyberbullying mentally and emotionally scars the teens causing low self-perception, depression and in extreme cases suicidal thoughts.
 They might also feel alone, lonely, and isolated.

 Tips for teens to avoid cyberbullying.

 There are some tips for teenagers to avoid cyberbullying.